Dulcé Sloan: Career

 In voice work, Sloan is the voice of Honeybee in the Fox animated sitcom The Great North and has been a panelist on the radio show Wait Wait...
 Don't Tell Me!.

+She hosts a weekly podcast called Chasing K-Dramas, a podcast that dissects popular Korean dramas episode by episode, with friend, Chrissy Choi.

 Personal life

 Sloan is the niece of Freestyle singer Stevie B.